 13.Go down to Service Provider Configuration and set it to “https://app.fuse.work”

 14. Under Authorized Redirect URIs click Add.

-17. Confirm both URLs are showing.
-Then click Save
+17. Confirm all three URLs are showing.
+Then, click Save.

 18. Go to Tokens.
-Ticket “issue refresh tokens”.
-Leave all other settings.
+Check the box for “issue refresh tokens”.

 19. Scroll down to custom login and look for the following line. “var email = LoginUser.Email;”